Siri, Alexa, and Google Assistant Can Be Controlled By Inaudible Commands - Slashdot

 That kind of thing.

+Sure, it's illegal.
+But we live in a world with many criminals.
+You can't assume that the simple fact that an act is illegal will provide you any protection against someone doing it.

+Spam is illegal in most places, as are unsolicited phone calls, and yet there are thousands of businesses doing both on a daily basis.
+Do you trust that those same businesses wouldn't also try running a TV ad or radio spot?

-They already are controlled by inaudible commands (Score:1)
+They already are controlled by inaudible commands (Score:3)

 Re: (Score:2)